How do Advertisers Always Know Your Location?

 Why Does My Location Say I’m in a Different State and How to Remove Ad Trackers

 There could be several reasons why your location might show that you’re in a different state.
 It could be due to an error in your device’s location settings, a VPN service that you are using, or even an issue with the website or app.
-Besides, most of the Internet providers assign you with a dynamic IP address, which means that your IP address can be transfered to someone else and your IP can change from time to time.
+Besides, most of the Internet providers assign you with a dynamic IP address, which means that your IP address can be transferred to someone else and your IP can change from time to time.
 Some users opt in for a static IP address, which usually costs extra fee.

 To remove ad trackers from your online activities, you can: